Sheetaltkr/School_District_Analysis/README.md

 	**- Scores by school spending**

 	For Spending Range ($630-644) the Passing Math %, Passing Reading%, and Overall Passing % **decreased** by **6%, 7% and 7%** respectively soon after replacing 			with "NaN".
-However there was no impact after data for 9th grade was not filtered out and re-analyzed.
+However there was no impact after data for 9th grade was filtered out and re-analyzed.

 	Before->
 	![](https://github.com/Sheetaltkr/School_District_Analysis/blob/main/Images/scores_by_school_spending_before.png)